 To recap, I went to Porto for a friend’s 40th Birthday.
 Prior to that, I have to honestly say that I had never heard of Porto before.
 Now all I talk about is Porto.
-When choosing a destination, I was disappointed at the choice but the birthday girl chose it as it was a full of culture and history.
+When choosing a destination, I was disappointed at the choice, only because I had been to Portugal before and I wanted to visit a new country, but the birthday girl chose it as it was full of culture and history.

 To my delight, I recently found a portuguese restaurant in Essex, family owned business and I even got to introduce port wine to my friend, who does not like wine, but now loves port wine.